hanshasselberg/i0rek.github.io/_drafts/consul_setup.md

 ## Conclusion

 The cluster is stable and everything works as expected.
-I am looking forward to put Consul to its use: orchestration.
+I am looking forward to put Consul to its use: orchestration.I want to thank [Torsten](http://torsten.io) for his great feedback on this post!
 Thanks for reading.